mvysny/vaadin-on-kotlin/docs/creating_ui.md

 Yet writing `this.` to guard ourselves from this issue is highly annoying.
 Therefore we will use another technique: the [DSL markers](https://kotlinlang.org/docs/reference/type-safe-builders.html#scope-control-dslmarker-since-11).
-If we mark both `textField()`, `formLayout()` and `HasComponents` with a single DSL Marker annotation, that would prevent Kotlin from crossing to the outer receiver.
-However, we can't add annotation to `HasComponents` since it's built-in in Vaadin!
+If we mark both `textField()`, `formLayout()` and `HasComponents` with a particular DSL Marker annotation (in our case, `@VaadinDsl` annotation), that would prevent Kotlin from crossing to the outer receiver.
+However, we can't add annotation to the `HasComponents` interface since it's bundled in the Vaadin jar and hence we can't modify its sources!

-The solution is to annotate `HasComponents` not in its definition place, but in the DSL function definition.
+The solution is to add the `@VaadinDsl` annotation not to the `HasComponents` interface .java source, but into our DSL function definition sources.
 And hence the DSL function becomes like follows:

 ```kotlin